-The 2020-21 Warren Center Faculty Fellowship will be on the theme of Religion and Public Life in Colonial North America and the United States led by Catherine Brekus (Religion), David Holland (Religion), and Jim Kloppenberg (History).
+The 2020-21 Warren Center Faculty Fellowship will be on the theme of Religion and Public Life in North America, 16th Century to the Present led by Catherine Brekus (Religion), David Holland (Religion), and Jim Kloppenberg (History).

-The Charles Warren Center, Harvard’s research center for North American history, invites applications for a workshop on Religion and Public Life in Colonial North America and the United States.
+The Charles Warren Center, Harvard’s research center for North American history, invites applications for a workshop on Religion and Public Life America.
 Contrary to the predictions of previous generations of scholars, religion remains a potent force in the United States.
 Secularization, once imagined as the inevitable result of modernity, has not relegated religion to the realm of private life or reduced its influence in political, economic, and legal debates.
 In this Warren Center workshop, we will examine the long historical relationship between religion and American public life.
 We are especially interested in tracing the role of religion in shaping conversations about religious freedom, war, democracy, social reform, capitalism, and the common good.
 Since we will pay particular attention to change and development over time, especially in regard to our two key terms—“religion” and “public”—we welcome proposals from historians working on all periods of American history.